adina/adina.github.com/_posts/2012-12-29-newbie-advice.md

  Here are some more that looked interesting, a free [Google class] (https://developers.google.com/edu/python/) and [a fun interactive one](http://www.learnpython.org/).

 To Adina1.0, pick up Python, its awesome.
 More important than reading is just doing.
-Just write a program daily for a month.
+Write a program daily for a month.
 Write down ten things you do with excel and then do that with Python (i.e., alphabetize a list, sort by the 5th column, find and replace a word, find the average and standard deviation, copy a file to another file with slight changes on each line, switch from tab delimited to comma separated outputs, etc.).
 Use two terminal windows, one for writing the program and one for executing and put them side by side.

 ## 8. Become addicted to print statements